antimidas651/ansibleproxmox/README.md

 This code was borrowed from https://vectops.com/2020/01/provision-proxmox-vms-with-ansible-quick-and-easy/

 I have an error about too many parameters being passed, but I am not exactly sure how that is being caused.
 Output of command execution is below.
+It is creating the VM.
+It jsut does not appear to be turning it on.

 antimidas@u23-desktop:~/vscode/ansibleproxmox$ ansible-playbook -i hosts.ini playbooks/proxmox_deploy.yml
 Node Password: